take-aalsma-sogeti/bootcamp-jenkins-example/docs/Install.md

 - Installation of Jenkins
 - additional Software needed for the bootcamp
-- set up a GitHub account.
+- set up a GitHub account and fork the bootcamp example

-Note that we only discuss the windows versions of the software here

 ## Jenkins
 Jenkins Can be downloaded from [Jenkins.io](http://www.Jenkins.io)